 The spacing of your planks is critical to a professional finish, and you may need to measure a few times to make sure that every single plank is perfectly positioned.

-You can place the fence posts at 4 meters apart and then position the intermediate posts every 2 meters.
-Once this has done, check that your measurements line up, as sometimes the planks may move slightly and throw your entire project off.
+You can place the fence posts 4 meters apart and then position the intermediate posts every 2 meters.
+Once this has been done, check that your measurements line up, as sometimes the planks may move slightly and throw your entire project off.

-To secure the vertical planks in place you'll need to fit 3 cross beams to the posts on the one side.
+To secure the vertical planks in place you'll need to fit 3 cross beams to the posts on one side.
 These beams will fit in at the top, middle and bottom.
 You can use planks that are the same size as the vertical ones, but their length will differ.
 Once these are in place, you'll screw them to the cross beams that are running horizontally.

 IMPORTANT QUESTION: